yogstation13/extools/README.md

 #### Proc hooking
 Not exactly a module, but still useful.
 Hooking allows you to reimplement procs in C++, which usually run much faster, especially if the hooked proc is, for example, just math operations.

+#### Debug server
+Interfaces with debugger frontends, providing various information and managing breakpoints.
+[SpacemanDMM](https://github.com/SpaceManiac/SpacemanDMM) by SpaceManiac enables line-by-line debugging and live viewing of variables.
+More to come.
+Steamport's [Somnium](https://github.com/steamp0rt/somnium) is currently non-functional, but will allow debugging of low-level bytecode.

 #### TFFI
 Threaded FFI for BYOND.
 Automagically threads off all DLL calls and prevents them from locking up the game until they return.
 You may use a Promise datum, pass a callback (global or an object) or simply sleep until the call returns.

 #### Optimizer
 Currently a proof of concept.
 The only optimization available is inlining - the optimizer will go through all procs and attempt to inline global proc calls to eliminate call overhead.
 At the time of writing optimizing takes an incredibly long time to finish, which makes it infeasible to use.

 #### Memory Profiler

 Counts all soft-code objects currently instantiated in the game world and dumps